 best job search sites psychology

-…Google identifies SocialService.com, PsycCareers via the American Psychological Association and PhDs.org as three terrific niche sites to find jobs in psychology.
+…Google identifies SocialService.com and PsycCareers via the American Psychological Association as two terrific niche sites to find jobs in psychology.

 It is also a good idea to do a search using a term like…